miklevin/MikeLev.in/_posts/2024-09-23-nix-pip-install-dotenv.md

 serve()
 ```

+## Embracing Unconventional Approaches to Modern Web Development Techniques

 This code offers an interesting blend of simplicity and unconventional approaches, showcasing both modern web development techniques and some practices that, while unconventional, could be evolving into new best practices.
 It uses dynamic imports, route decorators, and environment management in ways that are concise and readable, but with trade-offs that aren't always seen in larger production codebases.
 While **wildcard imports** and multiple `load_dotenv()` calls may raise eyebrows in more traditional settings, they are used here effectively in a minimalistic, self-contained application.
 Thank you [Jeremy Howard](https://www.youtube.com/@howardjeremyp) for your unconventional thinking, bravery and initiatives.

 > A lot of Python coders recommend avoiding importing a whole library like this (using the import * syntax) because in large software projects it can cause problems.
 However, for interactive work such as in a Jupyter notebook, it works great.
 The fastai library is specially designed to support this kind of interactive use, and it will import only the necessary pieces into your environment.

+## Understanding the Abstracted Nature of the Code

 This code challenges conventional wisdom by directly modifying environment files and handling server-side logic in a highly abstracted way, reflecting a move toward simpler, more expressive frameworks that aim to minimize boilerplate while delivering functional results quickly.
 By taking a closer look at its components, we can see how some anti-patterns—like of wildcard imports and lack of PHP-style jinja nunjucks—might be giving way to new, flexible practices in the context of lightweight, evolving applications.